mbrg/genai-attacks/contribute.md

 File schema and how things work:
 * Your change will be automatically tested for compliance with the [schema](/schema/) once a PR is created.
 * Once a PR gets merged to `main`, the website will automatically update within a few minutes.
-* You can check out the [schema](/schema/) directory or look at other files for example, you'll find them at:
+* You can check out the [schema](/schema/) directory or look at other files for reference.

 ## How To Work With this Repo?
 [Optional]